nibircse/guardian/README.md

-# guardian
+# Subutai Guardian
-Protects and alerts peer and resource host owners
+Protects and alerts peer and resource host owners.
+Just ideas at this point to fix a lot of our headaches.